Department of Agricultural Education and Extension

 The department offers the degree of BSDE major in Agricultural Extension.
 The degree aims to produce young skilled extension agents for local government units, non-government organizations and private firms.
 The department also offers service courses for other departments.
-DCDEx is manned by four regular faculty members and two administrative staff.
+DAEEx is manned by four regular faculty members and two administrative staff.

 Our Academic Staff